ekmagiccat/pizza-parlor/README.md

 ## Tests

-Describe:
+Describe: function pizza ()

-Test: "It should
+Test: "It should create a pizza with the user inputs."
-Code:
+Code: pizza ("small, pepperoni, mushrooms")
-Expected Output:
+Expected Output: Pizza {toppings: "pepperoni", "mushrooms", size: "small"}

 Test: "It should
 Code: